ncbi/ncbi-cxx-toolkit-public/src/algo/structure/bma_refine/bma_refiner_app/REFINER_README.txt

 (http://www.ncbi.nlm.nih.gov/Structure/cdd/cdd.shtml) and the 3D structure
 viewer/alignment editor Cn3D
 (http://www.ncbi.nlm.nih.gov/Structure/CN3D/cn3d.shtml).
 Namely, the
+bma_refiner takes so-called CD files with a default file extension '.cn3'.
+[Formerly called 'acd' files, only the default file extension has been changed and the data in the files remains unchanged.
+The bma_refiner program does not require any particular file extension for the input alignment file.].

-bma_refiner takes so-called 'acd' files.
-Such files can be saved from Cn3D directly or via the CDD service.
+Such CD files can be saved from Cn3D directly or acquired via the CDD service.
 These files contain the alignment formatted according the NCBI data specification in ASN.1.
 See the NCBI & CDD web sites for details.

-The initial, alpha version of a tool to convert FASTA-formatted multiple alignments to our acd format is called 'fasta2cd'.
-This program will produce a blocked alignment that by default has all aligned columns in the FASTA alignment.
-The refinement algorithm's extension phase alone will not have any effect in this case as every block is optimally extended, unless the first block-shifting phase of refinement has made changes to the alignment.
-Run the converter as:

-fasta2cd -i <input fasta file> -a <name for alignment/output file>

-An optional -t <value> argument instructs the converter to trim 'bad' columns from the output alignment.
-Here, <value> is the minumum median PSSM score of a column in the output alignment (3 is often a good choice).
+To support user-created alignments a utility, 'fa2cd' [formerly named 'fasta2cd'], to convert FASTA-formatted multiple alignments to a CD file is available.
+See section (4) below for more details, or the web site http://www.ncbi.nlm.nih.gov/Structure/cdtree/fa2cd.shtml.

 NOTE:  A 'data' subdirectory contains some basic information used in